harrythomas1998/Assignment/README.md

 Checklists are the most effective way to eliminate frequently made errors.
 Code review checklists also provide team members with clear expectations for each type of review and can be helpful to track for reporting and process improvement purposes.

 #### Establish a process for fixing defects found
 The best way to ensure that defects are fixed is to use a collaborative code review tool that allows reviewers to log bugs, discuss them with the author, and approve changes in the code.
+There are many options available today that each company should look into to try find the one that will meet their needs and requirements.
+[List of reccomended ones to choose from...](https://www.softwaretestinghelp.com/code-review-tools/)

 #### Foster a positive code review culture
 To make code reviews successful, it is important that managers are able create a positive culture of collaboration and learning in peer review.